 |Restricted Fly Zones||1 km||1 km|

-No Fly Zones: No-Fly Zones for Trinidad and Tobago are marked on this map.
+For flights on public grounds, you will need prior written approval from the relevant authority.
+No-Fly Zones for Trinidad and Tobago are marked on this map.

-Requirements for commercial pilots: Commercial operators require an Unmanned Aircraft Operator Certificate for their work.
+Commercial operators require an Unmanned Aircraft Operator Certificate for their work.
 This certificate can be issued from the age of 18 years.
 As far as I know, no training certificate is required to obtain the license from the CAA.
 However, to my understanding, only residents of Trinidad and Tobago can receive the Unmanned Aircraft Operator Certificate.

 If you manage to obtain a permit, you will need to log your drone flights in a logbook.